 And no one will make you feel guilty for doing so as the sun is expected to burn for approximately 5 billion more years.

-Battery capacities and battery innovations have also improved tremendously over the years, ensuring supply of solar energy remains uninterrupted even during rainy weather or overcast days when efficiency of solar energy collected is lower.
+Battery capacities and battery innovations have also improved tremendously over the years, so the supply of solar energy stays uninterrupted even during rainy weather or overcast days.
+Modern solar storage batteries keep the power flowing when direct sunlight is not available.

 2. Sustainable & Environmentally Safe